awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler.md

 **Important**
 Data Wrangler no longer supports Jupyter Lab Version 1 \(JL1\)\.
 To access the latest features and updates, update to Jupyter Lab Version 3\.
 For more information about upgrading, see [View and update the JupyterLab version of an application from the console](studio-jl.md#studio-jl-view)\.

+**Important**
+The information and procedures in this guide use the latest version of Amazon SageMaker Studio\.
+For information about updating Studio to the latest version, see [Amazon SageMaker Studio UI Overview](studio-ui.md)\.

 **Topics**
 + [Get Started with Data Wrangler](data-wrangler-getting-started.md)
 + [Import](data-wrangler-import.md)